 Skip anything that competes for attention.
 Mac and cheese is too much, garlic bread overwhelms the Cajun flavors, and heavy sides make the meal feel like a lot.
 This gumbo recipe is rich and filling on its own - it doesn't need much help.
 Cold beer for the adults, sweet tea for everyone else, and you're set.

 - The smell changed as it got darker - nutty, toasted, almost like caramel but savory instead of sweet.
-She also taught us her stirring technique, which changed everything for me.
-Instead of circular motions that miss the corners, she used a figure-eight pattern that scraped every inch of the pot bottom.
-"The roux wants to stick in the corners and burn," she said.
-"Don't let it."
-She explained that Miss Nadine learned this from her mother, who learned it from hers.
+The other technique that changed everything for me is the stirring pattern.
+Instead of circular motions that miss the corners, I use a figure-eight pattern that scrapes every inch of the pot bottom.
+The roux wants to stick in the corners and burn - don't let it.
+This is how traditional Louisiana cooks have always made it.
 The darker roux gives you deeper, richer gumbo recipe - but you have to watch it closely because the line between perfect and burnt is thin.
 Now every time I make this recipe, I think about that figure-eight pattern and push the roux just a little darker than feels comfortable.
 It's worth the arm workout and the nervousness.

 FAQ